koushik110798/SingleCycleMIPS-CPU-VHDL/ReadMe.md

 + Project Decription

 + Implimented a Single Cycle MIPS CPU using VHDL in Xilinx enviorment
-+ The cycle is mentioned in the image uploaded
++ The cycle is mentioned in the Screen Shot uploaded
 + The main files of the project are
 + adder32.vhd
 + alu.vhd